Ben Stormes: Traversing North America in 350 Meters: The North American Gardens at UBC

 Date: 7pm-8pm, Nov 11, 2020

-This meeting will include the AGM and may be by ZOOM
+This meeting will include the AGM and will be by ZOOM

 The North American Gardens at UBC Botanical Garden cover just over six acres (2.5 hectares) of land, and highlight four distinct floristic regions from our vast and varied continent.
 From signature collections dating to the garden’s earliest days to new gardens just beginning to taking shape, each of the four areas has its own story to tell.
 Join Ben Stormes, Horticulturist & Curator of the North American Gardens at UBC, for a lively presentation sharing these stories, exploring some of some the unique plants found in them, and work currently being done to enhance these collections.